The One Thing That Makes 46 Percent of Houseguests Uncomfortable

 That said, decluttering has as many external benefits as it does internal.
 It can help you find a roommate—34 percent of those surveyed say tidiness is important when looking for one.
 It can also influence your entertaining habits, as houseguests notice clutter right away.
 Forty-six percent of respondents say they “suffer quietly” when visiting a messy home, and 28 percent would avoid going back.

-Whether you’re just prepping for picky in-laws or are looking to turn a new leaf and live a clutter-free life, here are some ways to make tidying up a cinch.
+Whether you’re just prepping for picky in-laws or looking to turn over a new leaf and live a clutter-free life, here are some ways to make tidying up a cinch.

 Break It Down